-For harried city dwellers, Dordogne’s bucolic natural beauty is nothing short of nirvana.
-A sunny, serene and welcomingly lazy corner of the country dotted with chateaux and picturesque bastides, entering the Dordogne is like yielding to a pleasant, meandering daydream.
-Nothing of note may be happening, but you don’t want it to end… and there lies its appeal.
-Enriching the Dordogne experience are the drool-worthy dinners, where duck, black truffles and goat’s cheese take pride of place on the table alongside excellent local wines.
+For harried city dwellers, Dordogne’s natural beauty is sure to revive your body and mind.
+A sunny, serene and welcomingly lazy corner of the country, it’s dotted with chateaux and picturesque bastides.
+Enriching the Dordogne experience, you’ll get to sample drool-worthy dinners where duck, black truffles and goat’s cheese take pride of place on the table alongside excellent local wines.

 - Lascaux IV – Examine replicas of the famous Paleolithic paintings.

 - Chateau de Hautefort – Wander the grounds of this elegant fortified château.